audreylbf/FileReader/README.md

 # Project For my School
-## Hellow, this is my project of lecteur reverse for my school , you can found all code sources and use it for example !
+## Hello, this is my project of lecteur reverse for my school , you can found all code sources and use it for example !